tuaminen/PIN2DMD-id4/README.md

 OK		lock 2, timing issue
 OK		multiball ready
 OK		multiball (dogfight, "multiball")
-TODO 	1 more hit for lock lit (leikkaa alien alusta pois) cut 	2 more hits for lock lit
+TODO 	1 more hit for lock lit (cut 'alien' from the beginning) cut 	2 more hits for lock lit
 -	 	3 more hits for lock lit